 Do you have a favorite bible verse?

-I have so many favorite Bible verses, but if I had to narrow it down, I would say it’s a tie between Psalm 19:14 and Psalm 91.
+I have so many favorite Bible verses, but if I had to narrow it down, I would say it’s a tie between the entirety of Psalm 91 and Psalm 19:14.

 What new lessons is the Lord teaching you right now?

 The Lord is teaching me more than ever to rely on Him in all circumstances.
 He has also placed it in my heart to desire to be completely in His will in my writing ministry and to be sensitive and open to His leading.

 When I’m not dreaming up new characters for books, I enjoy spending time with my family, camping, hiking, canoeing, bicycling/cycling, reading, running, gardening, and playing volleyball.